msgre/europe/content/README.md

 It's up to you how you implement `load` function.
 Look into already defined subdirectories.
 You find there examples how to load simple textual questions or image based questions.

+For further information see docstring inside `initial.py` files.